rishit1080/HTMLHomework/README.md

-# HTMLHomework
+# Unit 12 | Assignment - Web Visualization Dashboard (Latitude)

-In this assignment, you will build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
+For this homework we'll be creating a visualization dashboard website using visualizations we've created in a past assignment.
+Specifically, we'll be plotting weather data.